Dino0005/cx-mf-fix/README.md

 - Make sure CrossOver is installed in `/Applications/CrossOver.app`
 - Ensure you have write permissions to the bottle folder

+### Will the fix persist after a CrossOver update?

+Updating CrossOver (e.g., from version 25 to 25.1 or 26) may reset the bottle configuration.
+If videos stop working after an update, simply re-apply the fix using this app to restore functionality.

 ## Technical Details

 The application performs the following steps to enable Media Foundation support: